 Heading to my fitting

 The fitting is scheduled at Teatro 7, in a grungy part of Rome.
 Once I’m called to go in, I see there are racks and racks and racks of clothes.
-This is the wardrobe department, and I have schlepped all my stuff for nothing.
+This is the wardrobe department, and I have schlepped all my shit for nothing.
 Any rate, I spill my clothes on the floor and let them dig through.
 They were actually happy I brought clothes and I did use all my own stuff except for a pair of wool trousers and a handbag I wouldn’t be caught dead with.
 Wool pants in 100 degree heat…

 I now have two outfits picket out and I now need to go get hair and make done.
 I head up to the ‘trucco’ (makeup) department and enjoy an hour of them playing around with my hair and putting on heavy 80’s-style makeup.

 With the hair and makeup out of the way, I’m done.
 Now, I wait for the actual shoot dates in a few weeks time.
 They give me a range of 10 days for the shoot, which kind of sucks because that means 10 more days of paying for a place in Rome…

 The shoot day finally arrives

 I returned to Rome one day before the potential start date, and send Gloria emails asking for updates.
 She knows very little.
 Fine.
 I get a notification to show up three days after the original start date for the filming, and I need to be at the Hilton at 6a to start.

 Ditch the cell phones

 They then take my cell phone.
 What?
 Yes.
-Italians are endlessly on their phones, and they don’t want film extras taking pictures or hearing random ring tones – because cell phones didn’t exist in the 80’s.
+If you know Italians, you know they are endlessly on their damn phones.
+The film production company doesn’t want film extras taking pictures or hearing random ring tones – because cell phones didn’t exist in the 80’s.
 So hand it over.
 To be honest, I have two phones and only gave them one, but I knew not to use it.

 Head over to the Wardrobe and Makeup Departments